61st Summer Festival

 This year we are experimenting with an early-evening concert with a performance of Elgar’s The Apostles at 5pm on Saturday 3rd August.
 We hope that this will please friends who don’t enjoy driving later at night and allow others to have a post-concert supper in one of the excellent local restaurants.
 The thematic relationship to Mendelssohn’s St Paul is very pleasing - both pieces being based on the Acts of the Apostles - and also highlights that sometimes a composer’s best music is in a lesser-known work.
 The cast will be led by Sophie Bevan and Neal Davies and Ryan Wigglesworth, who showed us last year what a great Elgarian he is, will conduct.
 There is a second opportunity to hear The Apostles in the wonderful acoustic of Truro Cathedral at 7.30pm on Monday 5th August.

-The final orchestral concert on 8th August will include a favourite of the repertoire, Sibelius’s 2nd Symphony conducted by Ryan Wigglesworth and Gabby Painter will direct a work for string orchestra piece, as yet to be decided, in the first half.
-[I would delete "as yet to be decided"
+The final orchestral concert on 8th August will include a favourite of the repertoire, Sibelius’s 2nd Symphony conducted by Ryan Wigglesworth and Gabby Painter will direct a work for string orchestra piece in the first half.

 There will be chamber music concerts on Thursday 1st and Sunday 4th August when we will display some of the extraordinary talent in our ranks.
 I would urge you to try the chamber concerts - they very often prove to be highlights of the Festival.
 Our late-night concerts will include a chance to hear our brilliant percussionists using the extraordinary range of instruments called for in Death in Venice - a virtuosic and highly-entertaining performance guaranteed on Thursday 8th August at 10pm, and Roderick Williams and I will bring our acclaimed Songs of the Sea programme to St Endellion with Iain Burnside and Victoria Newlyn on Sunday 4th August at 10pm.